kangoolutions/CPI-Grafana-Monitor/how_to_use.md

 | [README](README.md) | [Whats new?](whats_new.md) | [Getting Started](getting_started.md) | [How to use](how_to_use.md) | [Contribute](contribute.md) |     |
 | ------------------- | -------------------------- | ------------------------------------- | --------------------------- | --------------------------- | --- |

-Work in Progress.
-Feel free to contribute.
+A Work in Progress.
+Please feel free to contribute.